CyberFlameGO/svnpython/Doc/library/fcntl.rst

    operations are typically defined in the library module :mod:`termios` and the argument handling is even more complicated.

-   The op parameter is limited to values that can fit in 32-bits.

    The parameter *arg* can be one of an integer, absent (treated identically to the integer ``0``), an object supporting the read-only buffer interface (most likely a plain Python string) or an object supporting the read-write buffer interface.